 What Are the Consequences of Driving Without Insurance in Florida?

 Driving without insurance is a serious offense in Florida.
-If you get pulled over or get into an accident without insurance, you can face several consequences, including:
+If you get pulled over or get into a car accident without insurance, you can face several consequences, including:

 - Fines: Driving without insurance can result in a fine of up to $500 for a first offense and up to $1,000 for subsequent offenses.